 Thirteen percent of New Jersey’s population was uninsured from 2010 to 2013.
 This number dropped to 11% in 2014 after 206,100 more residents signed up for health insurance.
-The uninsured rate fell further to 7% in 2018—the lowest it has ever been since the ACA was implemented.
+The uninsured rate fell further to 6.4% in 2020—the lowest it has ever been since the ACA was implemented.
 An additional 314,300 residents gained coverage.5

 New Jersey’s Medicaid Expansion

 New Jersey expanded Medicaid to include childless adults earning up to 138% of the federal poverty level ($2,829 per month for a family of four).
 This move led to more residents having health insurance.
-The state’s Medicaid population went from 1.3 million in 2014 to roughly 1.5 million in 2015.6 As of October 2019, more than 580,000 adults gained coverage because of New Jersey’s Medicaid expansion.
+As of October 2019, more than 580,000 adults gained coverage because of New Jersey’s Medicaid expansion.
+6

 Who Qualifies for New Jersey’s Low-Income Health Insurance Programs